pippinbarr/cart253-2020/course-information/schedule.md

 ## During class
 1. #start-of-class discussion in Discord channels
-  - Project 02 will be open-brief (details next week)
   - Discussion of arrays
   - Discussion of debugging
 2. #studio time in Discord channels